kinit-sk/semeval2023-task3-persuasion-techniques/README.md

 In case you want to get ensembled results, you can use the [run_ensemble.py](run_ensemble.py) and set the arguments accordingly.
 The calculated metrics will be saved in the same location.
 The riles with results which ensemble method uses are expected to be in the results folder, to which the evaluation method should save them by default.

 To analyse the results you can use the [create_results.ipynb](create_results.ipynb) notebook, which leverages the tables with calculated results during evaluation.

+## Results Replication

+For replication of Figures 2 and 4 from the paper, please see the plots as well as their code in [create_results.ipynb](create_results.ipynb).
+To replicate table 1, first obtain results for each language in submission format.
+Afterwards you will need to concatenate all of these files together (manually or using code) to form a single file containing results for all of the languages.
+These results are then to be fed to scorer_subtask_3.py, which is provided by the task organizers.